-The Company's Articles of Association provides that any Director appointed by the Board shall hold office only until the next following general meeting of the Company (in the case of filling a casual vacancy) or until the next following annual general meeting of the Company (in the case of an addition to the Board) and shall then be eligible for reelection by ordinary resolution.
+The Company's Articles of Association provides that any Director appointed by the Board shall hold office only until the first annual general meeting of the Company after his appointment and shall then be eligible for re-election by ordinary resolution.
 At such annual general meeting, one-third of the Directors for the time being (or, if their number is not a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation, including those appointed for a specific term.
 All Directors are subject to retirement by rotation at least once every three years or such other period as the Hong Kong Stock Exchange may from time to time prescribe.
 The Directors to retire by rotation shall include any Director who wishes to retire and does not offer himself for re-election.
 Further Directors to retire shall be those having been in office the longest since their last re-election of appointment and subject to retirement by rotation.
 Re-election of retiring Directors at general meetings is dealt with by separate individual resolutions.

-Mr. LU Xuefang and Mr. ONG Ka Thai will retire by rotation at the 2022 AGM, and being eligible, offer themselves for re-election at the 2022 AGM in accordance with Articles 98(b) and 98(c) of the Company's Articles of Association.
+Dr. HUA Min and Mr. YICK Wing Fat Simon will retire by rotation at the 2023 AGM, and being eligible, offer themselves for re-election at the 2023 AGM in accordance with Articles 98(b) and 98(c) of the Company's Articles of Association.